Tucked off the intersection of Broad and South Street sits an Indian restaurant cooking up family recipes from scratch.

 The meal starts with Papadum, a traditional type of crispy bread dotted with cumin seeds.
-Enjoy them with the provided sauces, a spiced cilantro sauce and a sweeter sauce tinged with molasses.
+Enjoy them with the provided sauces, a spiced cilantro sauce, and a sweeter sauce tinged with molasses.

 Appetizers include Samosas as big as your fist, a platter of Onion Bhaji (a kind of onion fritter), and chicken pakora spiced with ginger and garlic paste.
 The Samosas are more than generous in size, filled with peas and potatoes.
-The onion bhaji are fried in sunflower oil, rendering them deliciously crispy without being heavy.
+The onion bhaji is fried in sunflower oil, rendering them deliciously crispy without being heavy.
 No canola oil is used here, and Jewel of India’s emphasis on quality ingredients is a commitment you can taste.

 For entrees the options are extensive, but the menu doesn’t feel overwhelming in size.
 There are plenty of vegan and vegetarian options, and the cooks are accommodating to any dietary needs you may have.
 Jewel of India uses a housemade almond, pistachio, and cashew cream base for their cooking so dairy dishes can be easily made dairy-free.
 Vegan and vegetarian dishes are cooked separately from meat dishes, ensuring utmost purity in every meal.

 Now, I must say when we saw the small size of the entree bowls, we both thought, “That’s not very much.”
-I promise you, neither of us were able to finish our entrees.
+I promise you, neither of us was able to finish our entrees.
 Don’t doubt their small size, the flavor is mighty and extremely filling!
 Order a side (or two) of naan to enjoy with your meal.
 Choose from butter naan, garlic naan, or my personal favorite, jalapeno naan.

-The Pickle Tray is essential with every meal, including a chutney that can vary seasonally (we enjoyed the Sweet Lemon chutney) and a type of pickle relish, finely minced pickled vegetables that are at once bitter, savory and a hint sweet.
+The Pickle Tray is essential with every meal, including a chutney that can vary seasonally (we enjoyed the Sweet Lemon chutney) and a type of pickle relish, finely minced pickled vegetables that are at once bitter, savory, and a hint sweet.

 Truly, the only negative I have to offer is the fact that I didn’t visit Jewel of India sooner.
 Since every aspect of your meal is house-made, expect to spend some time at the restaurant.
 By no means is this a “quick dinner” spot.
-Instead, it’s a go-slow, try new things, and take time to savor type of restaurant.
+Instead, it’s a go-slow, try new things, and take time to savor the type of restaurant.
 Serving up perhaps the best Indian food on the Central Coast, I believe Jewel of India is well worth the wait.